lasanjin/data-structures-and-algorithms/README.md

-# Data Structures
+# Data structures and algorithms
-Lab assignments during data structures course at Chalmers.
+Some lab assignments from data structures and algorithms course at Chalmers.

 ## Description